A Complete Guide to IELTS- Crack It with Confidence

 Intermittent user

-Real communication is not possible, except the most basic information with isolated words or short constructions in familiar situations and to meet immediate needs.
+possible, except the most basic information with isolated words or short constructions in familiar situations and to meet immediate needs.
 Has great difficulty understanding spoken and written English.

 1